-12.4 Value added courses
+11.4 Value Added Courses

-A student can study one or more value added courses being offered by the Departments of Study in other Faculties of our University preferably in the sixth or seventh semester of the B.E degree programme.
+A student can study one or more value added courses being offered by the other Departments of Study either within the Faculty or any other Faculty in the University in any semester of the B.E degree programme except First Year, with the restriction that only one Value added Course can be registered at a time.

-12.5 One Credit Courses
+11.5 Extra One Credit Courses

-One credit courses shall be offered by a Department with the prior approval from the Dean, Faculty of Engineering and Technology.
+One credit courses shall be offered by a Department with the prior approval from the Dean of the Faculty.